Well, when we were last together, ladies and gentlemen, I was sharing with you a confounding computer problem.

 But anyway, New York Times, we got to shut down Gitmo for this.

-New York Times so upset about the supposed mistreatment of the Koran, and yet they are outraged.
+New York Times so upset about the supposed mistreatment of the Koran and yet they are outraged.

-They are outraged over this story, making good on a Republican campaign call to celebrate with Christian friends, Governor Rick Perry traveled to an evangelical school on Sunday in Fort Worth to put his signature on measures to restrict abortion and prohibit same-sex marriage.
+Governor Rick Perry traveled to an evangelical school on Sunday in Fort Worth to put his signature on measures to restrict abortion and prohibit same-sex marriage.

-Outright, boy boy, we better respect the Quran.
+Boy, we better respect the Koran.

-And we better respect their religious beliefs, and we better let those terrorist prisoners practice those religious beliefs.
+We better respect the Quran and we better respect Islam and we better respect their religious beliefs and we better let those terrorist prisoners practice those religious beliefs.

-And if we don't shut down the prison and let them all go.
+And if we don't, shut down the prison and let them all go.

 But let an American governor go to a Christian school, sign a piece of legislation, and all hell breaks loose.